If you don’t want to move home, equity release is a way to utilise some of the tax-free funds locked in your property.

 Equity release is regulated by the Financial Conduct Authority (FCA).
 This is the UK’s financial regulatory body whose aim is to ensure protection for consumers, enhance market integrity and promote effective competition.

 In addition, the Equity Release Council (ERC), an industry body for the UK equity release sector, provides extra safeguards.
-Plans approved by them ensure:
+Plans meeting their standards ensure:

 A no negative equity guarantee – you can never owe more than the value of your property

-The right to remain in your property for life or until you move into long-term care
+The right to remain in your property for life until you or the last remaining applicant either passes away or moves into long term care

 The right to move home (subject to provider criteria)